Spatial regionalization based on optimal information compression

-In Fig.~\ref{fig:synthetic} we show the results of generating realizations of synthetic contiguous partitions from our model, and running our regionalization algorithm on each of these realizations to try to recover the planted clusters.
-Each data point represents the average rescaled normalized mutual information over $100$ of these cluster recovery experiments, with error bars representing $2$ standard errors.
-We can see that as the level of within-cluster noise $\epsilon_{within}$ increases, it becomes harder for us to recover the planted partition (as expected), but that we still have recovery better than the baseline value for levels of within-cluster noise up to around $\epsilon_{within}\approx 0.4$ for $R=5$ and $\epsilon_{within}\approx 0.7$ for $R=10$.
-Recovery is better for $R=10$ than $R=5$, as it is less likely for the modes of the distributions $\vec{x}(V_k)$ to overlap if $R$ is larger.
-We can also observe that the recovery task becomes easier as $\epsilon_{between}$ and $R$ increase, but how much easier it becomes depends on the number of clusters $K$.
-It becomes more likely that the highly concentrated cluster distributions $\vec{x}(V_k)$ resulting from high $\epsilon_{between}$ have overlapping modes as $K$ increases, and we thus see slightly worse recovery performance for high values of $\epsilon_{between}$ at $K=20$ than at $K=5$, since clusters will be harder to differentiate.
-In general, however, the performance of our algorithm is not terribly sensitive to the number of planted clusters, since we've varied $K$ by a factor of $4$ and only see a modest reduction in recovery performance.
+In Fig.~\ref{fig:synthetic} we show the results of generating realizations of synthetic contiguous partitions from our model and running our regionalization algorithm on each of these realizations to try to recover the planted clusters.
+To summarize the distribution of results over the ensemble of planted partitions generated from the model, each data point represents the average rescaled normalized mutual information over $100$ of these cluster recovery experiments, with error bars representing $2$ standard errors in the mean.
+We can see that as the level of within-cluster noise $\epsilon_{within}$ increases, it becomes harder for us to recover the planted partition (as expected), but that we still have recovery better than the baseline value for reasonably high levels of within-cluster noise, for $\epsilon_{between} > 1$.
+(At $\epsilon_{between}=1$, there is not enough differentiation in the latent cluster-level distributions $\bm{x}(V_k)$ for a distinguishable cluster structure except for at very low levels of within-cluster noise $\epsilon_{within}$.)
+As expected, we can observe that the recovery task becomes easier as $\epsilon_{between}$ increases, since we have better differentiation in the latent cluster-level distributions $\{\bm{x}(V_k)\}$.
+We can see that the exact values of $\epsilon_{within}$ and $\epsilon_{between}$ at which significant enough noise is introduced to obscure the cluster structure of the data are different, since $\epsilon_{within}\in [0,1]$ is a fractional weight and $\epsilon_{between}\in [0,\infty)$ is an inverse Dirichlet concentration parameter.
+Recovery performance also improves as $R$ increases, as it is less likely for the modes of the distributions $\vec{x}(V_k)$ to overlap for larger $R$.
+The performance of our algorithm does not vary significantly with the number of planted clusters $K$, so results are displayed only for $K=5$ for clearer visualization.

-Overall, the results of Figure~\ref{fig:synthetic} indicate that our minimum description length regionalization algorithm is able to successfully recover artificially planted clusters, even in the presence of substantial noise.
+Overall, the results of Figure~\ref{fig:synthetic} indicate that our minimum description length regionalization algorithm is able to successfully recover artificially planted clusters, even in the presence of substantial noise, with the performance varying as expected with the level of homogeneity within and between clusters.
 We now move on to examine its performance on real ethnoracial distribution data.